Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 And, while Zoom lets you have unlimited one-to-one meetings in all plans, Microsoft Teams allows free 30-hour meetings for a limited time.

-Communicate with no limits — try Pumble
+Talk with no limits — try Pumble

 There’s a significant overlap between Microsoft Teams and Zoom in terms of communication functionality.

 However, the options vary significantly depending on plans, with Zoom going the extra mile across multiple plans and features.
+Most notably, Zoom offers the agentic AI in the free plan.
+But aside from that, other features also come at no cost in Zoom.

 For instance, while screen sharing is available in both apps for free, video recording is only included in Zoom’s free plan, while in MS Teams, you need a paid subscription to record your meetings.